 Siciliano suggests that if you really need to carry your Social Security card around, opt for a mobile approach, but with a big security precaution.
 “Just take a photo of it and upload it to your mobile device,” he says.
 “As long as your device is password-protected you should be fine.”

-To block any Social Security fraud, make sure your Social Security card number doesn’t appear on other identification cards, like a health care insurance card.
+To help prevent Social Security fraud, make sure your Social Security card number doesn’t appear on other identification cards, like a health care insurance card.
 Also, make sure your driver’s license number isn’t the same as your Social Security number.
 If your bank or credit card company tries to use your Social Security number as an account number, ask for a new number.

-As a last layer of data protection with your Social Security card, take time at least once per year to review your Social Security Earnings Statement for any indications of a breach or Social Security fraud.
-Find the statement at the Social Security “my account” page https://www.ssa.gov/myaccount/.
+As a last layer of protection for your Social Security card, take time at least once per year to review your Social Security Earnings Statement for any indications of a breach or Social Security fraud.
+You can download your statement at the “My Account” section of the SSA website.